Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 An integer literal type containing types $T_1, \ldots, T_N$, denoted $\LTS(T_1, \ldots, T_N)$ is a special *non-denotable* type designed for integer literals.
 Each type $T_1, \ldots, T_N$ must be one of the [built-in integer types][Built-in integer types].

-Integer literal types are the types of [integer literals][Integer literals].
+Integer literal types are the types of [integer literals][Integer literals] and have special handling w.r.t. [subtyping][Subtyping for integer literal types].

 #### Union types